mm80843/T3.5/docs/Benef/PBN__Benef_1224.md

 # __Social distancing__

-## Name of the Benefit

-Increases in recreational use were greater on trails that are more remote because of social distancing advisories.

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced risk of disease transmission and improved public health by allowing individuals to maintain distance from others while engaging in recreational activities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1371.md)